brendaliu2/Pixly/RoadMap.md

 Pages:
--HomePage (displays all images with published as t) -Search for photo
+WORKING-HomePage (displays all images with published as t) WORKING-Form for adding new photo
--Form for adding new photo
 -Edit photo
+-Search for photo

 Thing to Research:
--upload images
+DONE-upload images
--retrieve metadata from photo(location, camera, etc) & store in AWS/DB -store image file in AWS
+DONE-retrieve metadata from photo(location, camera, etc) & store in AWS/DB DONE-store image file in AWS
 -Users can search image data from the EXIF fields (you can learn about PostgreSQL full-text search) -Edit photos with Pillow library
 - upload photo to AWS - https://soshace.com/uploading-files-to-amazon-s3-with-flask-form-part1-uploading-small-files/